lorikayman/KnightLauncher/README.md

 ## UI Scaling

-There are a few conventional methods to scale UI, like relying on OS-specific properties of Hi-DPI display handling and native feature of java runtime, - none of those are covered here at the time of writing, as of KL v`.33`.
+There are a few conventional methods to scale UI, like relying on OS-specific properties of Hi-DPI display handling and native feature of java runtime, - none of those are covered here at the time of writing, as of KL v`.35`.

+> [!CAUTION]
-Due to this, following methods are strictly for one's own convenience to bootstrap SceneEditor in a Hi-DPI environment.
-Consequently, those methods and are not intended for any degree of serious/stable usage, being good-enough workarounds.
+> The following methods are strictly for one's own convenience to bootstrap Editors in a custom environment.
+Consequently, those methods and are __not intended for any degree of serious/stable application__, being only good-enough workarounds.
+Proceed on your own risk.

 ### Method 1: Xorg virtual display mirroring over VNC